fwparj/fwparj/README.md

 ### Hi there 👋

+I’m a BI Developer currently working with QlikView and Qlik Sense 📈.
+Currently, I'm learning Power BI 📊 and Azure ☁️.

+Machine Learning and Data Science is my favorite topic!
+In my free time I study Python 🐍

 <!--
 **fwparj/fwparj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.